2019 – Pro Stock Rules

 - No addition or removal of metal other than normal balancing.

-- No adding of material to top of intake allowed.
-Must be intake, gasket, Adapter, Gasket, Carburetor.
+- NO adding of material to top of intake allowed.
+Must be Intake, Gasket, Adapter, Gasket, and Carburetor.

-- Adapter thickness 1-1/2 inches maximum with one stock gasket above and below adapter plate.
+- Adapter Thickness 1-1/2 inches Maximum 1 stock gasket above and below adapter plate.